 We proposed and evaluated a novel approach to extract semantic concept relations from unstructured Wikipedia articles.
 The approach focuses on the analysis of the definition sentence of Wikipedia articles and uses finite state machines to extract semantic relation patterns and their operands to discover semantic relations.
-The approach is flexible and can find several semantic relations of different types (is-a, partof, has-a, equal) per article.
-The evaluation showed the high effectiveness of the approach for different domains.
+The approach is flexible and can find several semantic relations of different types (is-a, part-of, has-a, equal) per article.
+The evaluation showed the high effectiveness of the approach for different domains and on real mappings.
+By applying the approach to the entire Wikipedia, we could extract more than 2.8 million, still unverified, semantic relations for more than a million concepts.